Home

 Figure F: Vertical distance to the closest non-transparent pixel above or below

-So far, so good !
+So far, so good!
 We already have something that looks like a distance transform.
 It’s just not very precise.
 You can see that pixels left and right of the image are considered extremely far (infinite).
 This is because we only looked at each column independently.
 Next, we’ll take a look at rows.
 However, the approach will not be so simple: for a given pixel, to make sure that we actually have the closest distance, we need to consider all other columns in the given row.

 figure

-Figure G: row y=5 of our buffer, slightly modified for it to be more interesting
+Figure G: Row y=5 of our buffer, slightly modified for it to be more interesting

 Now each value of the row represents the distance to the closest non-transparent pixel on the vertical axis.
 We can use it to compute the actual distance.

-The euclidian distance function f
+The Euclidean distance function f

 Figure

 Pivot point P helps us to write the distance calculation: the distance AB is the square root of (AP)^2 + (BP)^2.
-For simplicity, let’s drop the square root, as is doesn’t really matter in our case.
+For simplicity, let’s drop the square root, as it doesn’t really matter in our case.
 Now let’s apply this to our problem.

 We can define a function f that returns the distance of the point A=(x, y) to the closest non-transparent pixel (that we call here B), but going through P=(i, y):